Expanding Opportunities in Alternative Assets for Defined Contribution Plans | CBIZ

 Looking Ahead: Best Practices and Recommendations

-The executive order signals a new era of opportunity and responsibility for investment advisers and auditors.
+The executive order signals a new era of potential opportunity and responsibility for investment advisers and auditors.
 As the DOL and SEC implement reforms, practitioners should:

 For Investment Advisers: